isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 <ol style="list-style-type: lower-roman;">
 <li>Are travelling to Singapore via the Returning Singapore Citizen/Permanent Resident Lane, Familial Ties Lane, or Student’s Pass Lane; <b>AND</b></li>
-<li>Have visited any Category (III) country/region in the past 14 days before arrival in Singapore, and have not visited any Category (IV) countries/regions in the past 14 days or transited in such countries/regions for more than 24 hours.</li>
+<li>Have visited <a href="/shn-and-swab-summary" target="_blank">any Category (III) country/region in the past 14 days before arrival in Singapore</a>, and have not visited any Category (IV) countries/regions in the past 14 days or transited in such countries/regions for more than 24 hours.</li>
 </ol>

 Travellers who do not meet the above conditions should refer to the <a href="/travel-checklist/overview" target="_blank">checklist specific to their travel arrangement/travel history</a> or their approval letters for travel instructions.
 Return to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page if unsure which SafeTravel Lane to use to enter Singapore.